 - Inspect the wiring around the camshaft sensor and crankshaft sensor.
 Replace any that are frayed or damaged, and ensure all connections are secure.

 - Visually inspect the camshaft and crankshaft sensor for damage.
-If they are dirty, clean them with mass air flow sensor cleaner.
-Also verify they’re installed and connected correctly.
+If they are dirty, clean them with a mass airflow sensor cleaner.
+Also, verify they’re installed and connected correctly.

 - Use a digital multimeter to test the camshaft sensor and crankshaft sensor wiring.
 Start by unplugging the sensor you’re testing.
 Next, turn your ignition on without starting the engine.
-Touch the black lead of the multimeter to a ground, such as the negative battery terminal, and touch the positive lead to each disconnected sensor wire.
+Touch the multimeter’s black lead to a ground, such as the negative battery terminal, and touch the positive lead to each disconnected sensor wire.
 One of the wires should register 1.5 volts.
-If none do, the sensor is not receiving the correct voltage and the wiring harness needs to be repaired.
+If none do, the sensor does not receive the correct voltage, and the wiring harness needs repairing.

 - While the sensors are disconnected, switch the multimeter to AC voltage.
 Connect the leads to the pins of the camshaft sensor.
 Have an assistant crank the engine while you watch the read-out.
 The voltage should pulse.
 If it doesn’t, the sensor is faulty.
 Repeat this process for the crankshaft sensor.

 - Compare the viscosity of your oil with the recommended specifications in your vehicle’s manual.
 If they don’t match, drain the oil and replace your oil filter.
 Refill your oil reservoir with the correct oil for your car.

 Common Mistakes To Avoid While Diagnosing The P0016 Code